adraismawur/python-template-maxi/README.md

 # python-template-1
 Hi!
 This is a minimal template for Python projects.
 The main purpose of the template is to help you to organize your code in a nice way.
-However, tit is not intended to teach you how to write good code.
+However, it is not intended to teach you how to write good code.
 That part is up to you :)

 The code included in this repository is in itself a small tutorial on how to structure